allegheny-college-cmpsc-105-spring-2024/resto-ManasviBantawa/index.md

 # <span style="color:red">CAFE COKU</span>
 </h1>

-This cafe is a second home to future leaders and thinkers.
-An exclusive subscription is required to enter and stay in the cafe.
+This cafe is a second home to future leaders, thinkers, and doers, all alike.
+An exclusive yearly subscription is required to enter the cafe, and can only be subscribed based on referral from friends.